-VF Corporation is the world's largest manufacturer of branded clothing.
-It is the company behind such well-known names as Wrangler and Lee Jeans, The North Face outdoor clothing, Vans footwear, Kipling accessories and many others.
+VF Corporation was until recently the world's largest manufacturer of branded clothing.
+It is the company behind such well-known names as The North Face outdoor clothing, Vans footwear, Kipling accessories and many others.
 Until 2019, it was also the owner of as Wrangler and Lee Jeans, claiming to be the world's biggest manufacturer of jeanswear by volume, ahead of Levi Strauss.
 However, outdoor clothing has become the group's most important business, a process that was further enhanced by a $2bn takeover of footwear and apparel business Timberland in 2011, followed by several other smaller purchases since then.
-As a result, VF now plans to spin off its denim division as a separate company.
+As a result, VF announced plans to spin off its denim division to shareholders as a separate company.
 That process completed in May 2019, and the denim brands now trade separately as Kontoor Brands.
 The North Face and Timberland are now the lead brands in a newly created Outdoor segment, while Active comprises Vans, Kipling, Napapirji, Eastpak and others.
-The smallest of what are now three divisions - or coalitions as it prefers to call them - is "imagewear" which comprises a collection of what are now mostly workwear brands like Dickies, Bulwark and Kodiak boots.
+The smallest of what are now three divisions - or coalitions as it has traditionally preferred to call them - is "workwear" which comprises a collection of what are now mostly workwear brands like Dickies, Bulwark and Kodiak boots.
 The group's name is derived from what was once its core business, the lingerie brand Vanity Fair, which it no longer owns.
 It took a strategic decision to exit that sector in 2007, selling its portfolio of brands to Fruit of the Loom.
 Another divestment was upscale clothing and lifestyle accessories label Nautica, acquired in 2003 but sold on again in 2018.
 The group also sold off its collection of high-end denim and sportswear brands in 2016, and the licensed sports apparel that was formerly the core of the imagewear coalition.
 Steve Rendle, former president of The North Face, is now group CEO.
 Revenues for the year to March 2019, prior to the spin-off of Kontoor, hit an all-time high of $13.8bn, with net income of $1.3bn.
 The outdoor & active segments each accounted for around a third of revenues, while denim contributed $2.5bn and work wear $1.9bn.